pikawika/simple-latest-posts-plugin/README.md

 This is the GitHub repository for a small WordPress plugin I had to write as an allowance test for my internship at [Green Bananas](https://www.greenbananas.be/).

-This plugin loads the 10 latest WordPress blogpost sorted from new to old with a few extra options.
+This plugin loads the 6 (editable) latest WordPress blogpost sorted from new to old with the option to load more posts.

-## Inhoudsopgave
+## Table of contents

 > - [Creator](#creator)
 > - [Installation](#installation)